dolorosus/dolorosus/README.md

 Hi, I’m @dolorosus

 This repository is my private playground.
 Meant as my storage accessible from everywhere.
-Here you can find some of my daily used scripts for backup (Raspi and Cubox) with the wrappers for backup versioning.
+Here you can find some of my daily used scripts for backup (Raspi and Cubox) including  wrappers for backup versioning on BTRFS.

 Questions, wishes and suggestions are always welcome